10 Growth Hacking Strategies Every Early-Stage Startup Should Implement Today

 8. Launch a Side Project or Tool

-Example: Buffer, a social media management tool, initially launched a free tweet scheduling tool to attract users.
+Example: Buffer initially launched a free tweet-scheduler to attract social media users.

 How to Implement: